-Instead of stand-alone screenshots that demonstrate the features of the app, you could try to connect those screenshots by creating a storyline between them.
+Instead of stand-alone screenshots that demonstrate the features of the app, you can connect those screenshots by creating a storyline between them.

 Also, the first 1-2 screenshots should show the most important message about the app either in a video, or in a landscape or a split mode.

-Linking the screenshots in the background can also increase people’s curiosity to scroll to the following images, giving you more “space to sell your story.”
+Linking the screenshots in the background can also increase people’s curiosity to scroll to the following images which gives you more “space to sell your story.”

 While having “split” screenshots was very popular in these past years, they’re becoming less popular because they require more advanced design skills.